TaylorS15/rivus-react/README.md

 # Rivus React

+_This is a WIP library that is subject to breaking changes.
+If you would like to contribute please consider opening an issue or submitting a pull request to the github repository linked below_

 Rivus React is an easy-to-implement library for adding AI chat messaging to any React application.

 ## Features